erwanM974/hibou_label/README.md

 we can understand those collected logs - called traces - as sequences of words "a!m" or "a?m" - called actions - where "a" is a lifeline and "m" a message.

 ## Centralized traces
-A centralized trace is a sequence of any such action unregarding of the lifelines on which they occur.
+A centralized trace is a sequence of any such action regardless of the lifelines on which they occur.
 Below is given, in the syntax accepted by HIBOU, such a centralized trace.
 This trace must be specified in a ".htf" file, which stands for Hibou Trace File.
 Here, the "[#all]" signifies that the trace is defined over all lifelines.